Harrk/ts-game-framework/README.md

 A work in progress game framework written in Typescript.
 Not fit for use in any way: I do not know what I am doing, as this is an excuse to familiarise myself with Typescript.

+There is currently no documentation on how to use the framework, so it is the wild-west out here.

 **Structure/names of classes are likely to change whilst in development.**

 ## Using the Package